LewisRa/pipelines-journeyman/Intro-to-DevOps-review.md

 In load balancer terminal, copy sites-available/default file just in case you break something. (sudo cp default default.bak)

 ---
+# Use Terraform to spin up multiple AWS instances at once
+Terrafrom is an open-source infrastructure as code software tool created by HashiCorp.
+It enables users to define and provision a datacenter infrastructure using a high-level configuration language

 Download Terraform

 cd Downloads